Can You Run AR in Your Browser? Here's What You Need to Know.

 This video was recorded with iPhone XS on iOS 16:

-When your device supports AR, you should see additional button View in your space.
-Press that button to download the model and start the AR experience.
+When your device supports AR, you should see an additional View in your space button.
+Press it to launch the AR experience.

-When you're using a device without AR support such as laptop, you're only able to preview a 3D model.
+When you're using a device without AR support such as a laptop, you will only be able to preview a 3D model.

 If you can see the gorgeous lamp in your space - congratulations!
 WebGL and AR are available for your device and the current browser.